kumahq/kuma-website/app/_src/policies/meshtls.md

 title: MeshTLS
 ---

-{% warning %}
-This policy uses new policy matching algorithm.
-{% endwarning %}

 This policy enables {{site.mesh_product_name}} to configure TLS mode, ciphers and version.
 Backends and default mode values are taken from [the Mesh object](/docs/{{ page.version }}/policies/mutual-tls/).